JHR1986/johnhenryroche-ms4-youngirishartists/README.md

     - Allauth Pages: Allauth has various pages relating to email verification, logout etc.
     - Login Page: Username and Password to be filled out in order login, with two buttons allowing user to go back to home page or to login.
     - 404 Error Page: A page with a heading "404 Error", a confirmation statement and link back to the homepage.
     - 500 Error Page: A page with a heading "500 Error", a confirmation statement and link back to the homepage.
+- Future features that could be considered for the website to expand its capability would be to implement a comment section in respect of the artworks and to include a monthly blog or newsletter email to users in respect of new artworks that have been recently added to the site.

 ## Database Design

 For the project I set up 7 database Models which you can see in the image below.
 I have also highlighted the relationships between the various models.

+### Database

 ![database](https://user-images.githubusercontent.com/71781554/129186496-36d89200-73c7-4565-8ab5-26d9c8e4af95.png)

 ## Technologies Used